-I'm a sixth-year Ph.D. student in the Computer Science department at Cornell University.
+I'm a Ph.D. student in the Computer Science department at Cornell University.
 I previously attended Brown University, where I graduated in 2013 with an Sc.B. with Honors in Computer Science.
 My honors thesis at Brown was advised by Roberto Tamassia and Anna Lysyanskaya.

 I help out the CS department in various ways.
 Currently, I hold the appointed positions of Quotes Czar, Picnic Czar, and Systems Lunch Czar.
 I also created the department quotes page and organize SIGSEGV, a fun non-serious conference for graduate students.